HarshitaSharma026/RAG-chatbot/README.md

 🎯**This is an ongoing project.
 I am actively learning and building side by side making it give more accurate answers.
 So feel free to contribute, report issues, or suggest enhancements to help improve its performance.

+💬 This project is licensed for non-commercial use only.
+If you're interested in using it commercially or collaborating on an open version, feel free to reach out!